blackfengx/reel-review/journals/alexa_randolph.md

 # **March 8th, 2023:**

 Today I helped the group with working on the deployment process.
 We had to get our project deployed and then work on front end formatting.
 I learned a lot about the deployment process today; for example, I learned about how even the smallest error or detail to formatting can affect the site's ability to function properly.
 I also read up on how minutes work and why it's important for engineering teams to be able to test/run the pipeline process once an application is deployed.

+# **March 9th, 2023:**

+Today I assisted with finding bugs once the site was deployed as well as fixing some front end formatting.
+I also continued working on an update review feature on a separate branch.